-The OpenFlexure Microscope is most often controlled by two pieces of software - the OpenFlexure Microscope Server, which is written in Python and runs on the embedded Raspberry Pi, and OpenFlexure eV which is a graphical interface written in Electron, that can be run either on the Raspberry Pi, or on another computer via a network connection.
-However, if you want to write your own scripts to perform particular experiments or protocols, it's useful not to have to embed these in eV or package them up as plugins.
+The OpenFlexure Microscope is most often controlled by two pieces of software - the OpenFlexure Microscope Server, which is written in Python and runs on the embedded Raspberry Pi, and OpenFlexure Connect which is a graphical interface written in Electron, that can be run either on the Raspberry Pi, or on another computer via a network connection.
+However, if you want to write your own scripts to perform particular experiments or protocols, it's useful not to have to embed these into the the OpenFlexure Microscope Server or package them up as plugins.
 This library exists to make it easy to control your microscope from a simple Python script that can run either on the Raspberry Pi, or over the network.
 I particularly like to use it from a Jupyter notebook on my laptop, because it allows me to plot graphs and display images as I go.

 This module can be installed with

 pip install openflexure-microscope-client, or by cloning the repository and running